sam-goodwin/punchcard/docs/index.md

 Punchcard is a TypeScript framework for building cloud applications with the [AWS CDK](https://github.com/aws/aws-cdk).
 It unifies **infrastructure** code with **runtime** code, meaning you can both declare resources and implement logic within the context of one node.js application.
 AWS resources are thought of as generic, type-safe objects — DynamoDB Tables are like a `Map<K, V>`; SNS Topics, SQS Queues, and Kinesis Streams feel like an `Array<T>`; and a Lambda Function is akin to a `Function<A, B>` – like the standard library of a programming language.

+# Blog Series

+If you'd like to learn more about the philosophy behind this project, check out my blog series (WIP) [Punchcard: Imagining the future of cloud programming](https://bit.ly/punchcard-cdk).

 # Developer Guide

+0. Introduction and High-Level Walkthrough (this page).
 1. [Getting Started](1-getting-started.md)
 2. [Creating Functions](2-creating-functions.md)
 3. [Runtime Dependencies](3-runtime-dependencies.md)
 4. [Shapes: Type-Safe Schemas](4-shapes.md)
 5. [Dynamic (and safe) DynamoDB DSL](5-dynamodb-dsl.md)
 6. [Stream Processing](6-stream-processing.md)

-# Blog Series

-If you'd like to learn more about the philosophy behind this project, check out my blog series (WIP) [Punchcard: Imagining the future of cloud programming](https://bit.ly/punchcard-cdk).

-# Introduction

 We'll introduce Punchcard by walking through some features at a high-level.